terhechte/appventure/guides/catalyst/how/enable_disable_touchbar_items.md

 ---

-# How do I enable / disable touchbar items based on whats visible on screen?

 This is similar to [how you would dynamically modify the contents of your touchbar: Update the touchbar and set it again.](how/dynamically_update_touchbar.md)